 Here is what you can do to set yourself up for success with sleep.
 Research has shown that this list of sleep habits has helped people get more restful sleep.
 They are not a magic “fix” but may benefit you.

-If you are experiencing difficulty sleeping due to pain or an injury schedule an appointment with a physical therapist who can help determine a plan to help get you feeling and sleeping better.
+If you are experiencing difficulty sleeping due to pain or an injury schedule an appointment with our physical therapists who can help determine a plan to help get you feeling and sleeping better.
 Often a physical therapist can help provide tips and tricks for positioning at night to help with pain due to an injury, and as you go throughout the rehabilitation process, you will begin to feel better and sleep should also become easier.
 If you’re in need of physical therapy, contact us today at our clinic location nearest you!
 Our Physical Therapists are ready to help you get your life back on track!